SOTACAT

 Current status

-• The following are available on Github:
+• The following are available on GitHub:

 • Written instructions for manually building your own SOTACAT, including the Bill Of Materials / Parts List, Schematic, and Assembly instructions